Alabama Child Passenger Safety. Is YOUR car seat safe? Be sure.

 In Alabama, in the last survey in 2011 shows 4.17% of children 5 and under are unrestrained and more than 90 percent of the child safety seats used are improperly installed.

-For car seat checks at Children's of Alabama or Community Events, call 1-800-504-9768.
-For other car seat areas in these counties, click here.
+For additional information and other car seat areas in these counties, click here.

 Booster Seats - When your Child Outgrows Child Safety Seats

 Does your child need a booster seat?
 Booster seats are for children who: